 Some people find Coleridge’s definitions of prose and poetry to be quite profound.

-Either way, Coleridge’s pithy comment about prose and poetry is certainly one of the most famous quotes linked to today’s date.
+Nonetheless, Coleridge’s pithy comment about prose and poetry is one of the best known quotes from Table Talk.

-[Another famous quote from Table Talk is something Coleridge said about the actor Edmund Kean: “To see him act, is like reading Shakespeare by flashes of lightning.”
-Click this link to read the backstory on that quote.]
+Another is something Coleridge said about the actor Edmund Kean: “To see him act, is like reading Shakespeare by flashes of lightning.”
+You can read the backstory on that quote by clicking this link.

-* * * * * *
+* * * * * * * * * *